-On this day, 14 April, 1670, one of Edinburgh's most infamous figures met his death following a short but sensational trial for witchcraft.
+On 14 April, 1670, one of Edinburgh's most infamous figures met his death following a short but sensational trial for witchcraft.

 He'd been born at the end of the previous century in Lanarkshire, and as a septuagenarian gained a reputation for his devotion to the Protestant cause, giving impromptu anti-Catholic sermons to public gatherings when he left the house, which he shared with his older sister, Jean.

 Neither of the pair was married, and the community also considered them to be a strange couple.
 Jean, in particular, was often referred to by the nickname 'Grizel', and his devotion to the Protestant church led to Thomas being known as 'Angelic Thomas'.

 Thomas also held the prestigious position of captain of the city guard, a body of men (largely ex-soldiers) who were charged with enforcing a rough sense of law and order in the city.